 Related: 2018 Mazda CX-5 Lights the Way to Top Safety Pick Plus

-While city fuel economy is noticeably improved in the diesel version, highway fuel economy sees just a slight increase.
-If you're considering the diesel as a potential cost-saver, keep in mind the type of driving you'll be doing as well as the relative costs of diesel and regular gas in your area.
+While city fuel economy is noticeably improved in the diesel version of the CX-5, highway fuel economy sees just a slight increase.
+If you're considering the diesel as a potential cost-saver, keep in mind the type of driving you'll be doing in the CX-5 as well as the relative costs of diesel and regular gas in your area.

 The real difference is in the torque ratings.
 The gas engine produces 186 pounds-feet and, while we don't yet have official ratings for the diesel in the U.S., it's rated at 310 pounds-feet in foreign markets.
 Mazda has told us in the past that this is likely to be close to its U.S. rating.
 That extra torque should give the diesel CX-5 a little better pull off the line and make it a bit more useful for towing and hauling.